 Degrees and Certifications:

-I am fortunate to be starting my 16th year in the New Albany School System.
 I always wanted to be a teacher or a veterinarian, so I combined them and have been lucky enough to teach living organisms between the age of 14-18 for many years.
 I graduated from Bowling Green State University with a degree in Biological Education and received my Masters degree from The Ohio State University with an emphasis in Zoology and Botany.
 Prior to coming to New Albany, I taught eight years in the Westerville City Schools.
 In Westerville I taught Advanced Biology, Health, Biology and Field Studies.
 In between Westerville and New Albany I took five years to stay home and spend with my two girls.

 Creating a classroom where students feel welcomed, appreciated, and can freely grow is a goal I have everyday.
 Teaching life skills through the lens of Biology is a constant goal.

-“Science is a way of thinking, much more than it is a body of knowledge.” ~Carl Sagan
+“Science is a way of thinking, much more than it is a body of knowledge” ~Carl Sagan